-GUIDE TO FIELD TRIPS, WINTER ACTIVITIES & FAMILY VACATIONS
+GUIDE TO FIELD TRIPS AND FAMILY VACATIONS

 Are you looking for great field trip ideas for your homeschooled children?
 Searching for the perfect educational and/or recreational vacation to take with the whole family?
 Then the Homeschoolers Guide to Field Trips & Family Vacations is for you!